react-voodoo/react-voodoo/readme.md

 ## Note

-This is advanced beta; react-voodoo still miss some css interpolator ( like background ).<br/>
+react-voodoo still miss some interpolator ( like background or borders ).<br/>

 ## How can i help ?